 Winter and fall are great seasons for baking and the smells of cinnamon and spices filling your kitchen.

 This is a basic granola recipe that can be adapted to feature whatever nuts, seeds, fruits and flavors you like.
 I have some suggestions below.
 With whatever combination you use, it’s going to be SO YUMMY.

 - Oil-free.
 Fats from whole foods instead of refined oils.

 - Perfectly-sweetened.
 Add more or less maple syrup to your liking.

 - High-nutrient.
 All the nuts, seeds, and dried fruit add important fats like omega-3’s, fiber, cancer-fighting lignans.
-The spices pack antioxidants.
+The spices (optional) pack antioxidants.
 See more about how powerful spices are here.
 (Did you know that ground cloves have more antioxidants than any other spice?
 Three times as much as turmeric!
 Add some!)

 - Crispy, clustery, so delicious it’s addicting.

 For a fat-free granola, see my Super Simple Granola recipe.
 This recipe here has the more classic crunch of regular granola, thanks to the fat from the nut butter.
 I use peanut or almond butter, but any nut or seed butter will work (what you decide to use will heavily influence the end flavor of the granola).

 Crispy, clustery, perfectly-sweetened and versatile to your liking.